FRANCISAnas/DevOps_T-NSA-700/README.md

 The Gitlab VM must be set manually, the other ones will be automatically configured with Ansible.
 You just have to setup the ssh access to them from the Gitlab VM so that ansible can connect to it.

+At the end of this readme, you can find some screenshots taken while setting up using ansible or building/testing/deploying using the Gitlab pipeline.

 ## Setup the VMs